What is Rivers Cuomo Net Worth?

 Until his father and mother divorced in 1975, Cuomo was raised in Rochester, New York, at the Rochester Zen Center.
 He relocated to Yogaville, an ashram in Pomfret, Connecticut, with his mother.
 Shortly later, River’s mother wed Stephen Kitts again.

 When Yogaville relocated to Virginia in 1980, when Cuomo was about 10 years old, the (now) Kitts Family chose to remain in Connecticut.
-They settled in the Storrs Mansfield region, where Rivers and his brother enrolled E.O.
+They settled in the Storrs Mansfield region, where Rivers and his brother enrolled at E.O.
 Smith High School and Mansfield Middle School, respectively.
 At school, Rivers participated in the high school choir and theatre club, playing the role of Johnny Casino in a performance of Grease.

 Rivers used the name “Peter Kitts” while still in high school.
 He changed back to Rivers Cuomo after graduating.